tilakgajjar/nba-stats-plotly/README.md

 # Project Title

-Web application build with React and Redux to show statistics with bar and scatter plot
+Web application build with React and Redux to show statistics for NBA players with bar and scatter plot

 ## Getting Started